 We are uplifted from the numbness of daily existence but must overcome our numerous fears and doubts that reveal themselves on the journey.
 The process of getting up there is transformational.
 It can also be called meditation.
 Mount Kailash is Mount Meru within, the spinal cord within the body.
 We climb from the base of the spine, the earth-bound center of mooladhara chakra, to the summit, the heaven-bound center of ajna chakra, the guru center, with its trigger at the eyebrow center.
 Ajna is also known as the point of intuition and inner perception.
 We climb to the summit to get an experience of “Who am I?”
 So this is a meditation on faith, inner strength, and inner guidance.

 In this meditation, we begin shedding some of the conditioned programming.
 We learn to discard excess baggage that weighs us down and prevents us from getting where we need to go.
-The visualization of climbing to the summit, top of the mountain, and the inner guide part, is based on a Yoga Nidra done in the late 19070s years ago during a course in Mumbai with Swami Buddhananda Saraswati of the Bihar School of Yoga.
+The visualization of climbing to the summit, top of the mountain, and the inner guide part, is based on a Yoga Nidra Swami Buddhananda Saraswati of the Bihar School of Yoga taught in the late 1970s in Mumbai.
 He was an outstanding teacher and mentor, by far the best master of Satyananda Yoga Nidra.
-This is my interpretation, years later, and sharing of the gift that was given to so many.
+Years later, this is my interpretation.
+The gift that was given by my mentor is for everyone.

 Table of Contents